baekjin-kim/Perturbation-Methods-StochasticMAB/README.md

 ```

 If you use this code in your paper, please cite the above work.

-Built with Python 3.7.1.
-Requires Numpy and Scipy to run experiments and the
+The code is built with Python 3.7.1 and it requires Numpy and Scipy to run experiments and the algorithms themselves.
-algorithms themselves.